 (2.116 - 2.064 / (6m / 12m)

-The numerator is the difference between chronological field values.
 The denominator is the difference between the relevant timestamps in minutes (2015-08-18T00:06:00Z - 2015-08-18T00:00:00Z = 6m) divided by unit (12m).
-This returns the rate of change per 12 minutes from 2015-08-18T00:00:00Z to 2015-08-18T00:06:00Z.

-Note: Specifying 12m as the unit does not mean that InfluxDB calculates the rate of change for every 12 minute interval of data.
+12mas theunitdoes not mean that InfluxDB calculates the rate of change for every 12 minute interval of data.
 Instead, InfluxDB calculates the rate of change per 12 minutes for each interval of valid data.

-• DERIVATIVE() with one argument, a function, and a GROUP BY time() clause:
+- DERIVATIVE()with one argument, a function, and a- GROUP BY time()clause:

-> SELECT DERIVATIVE(MAX(water_level)) FROM h2o_feet WHERE location = 'santa_monica' AND time >= '2015-08-18T00:00:00Z' AND time < '2015-08-18T00:36:00Z' GROUP BY time(12m)
+Select the- MAX()value at 12 minute intervals and calculate the rate of change per 12 minutes- > SELECT DERIVATIVE(MAX(water_level)) FROM h2o_feet WHERE location = 'santa_monica' AND time >= '2015-08-18T00:00:00Z' AND time < '2015-08-18T00:36:00Z' GROUP BY time(12m)

 CLI response: